e-landeros/mycontactsapp/README.md

+###My contacts application built with angular seed.
+This has user authentications and full CRUD functionality to store and update Contacts.
+It uses bower as a package manager and node.

+### to use just clone and  run " NPM start" in Terminal

 ## angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.